 The important decisions about how a child is raised (such as medical treatment, going on a school trip, going abroad etc.) can only made by someone who has Parental Responsibility for a child.

-Residence Orders and Special Guardianship Orders both give you Parental Responsibility for the child (i.e. the right to make decisions).
+Child Arrangements /Residence Orders that say where the child should live and Special Guardianship Orders give you Parental Responsibility for the child (i.e. the right to make decisions).
 They do not take Parental Responsibility away from anyone who has it already (usually the child’s parents).

-There are some differences between a Residence Order and a Special Guardianship Order in terms of the decisions you can take:
+When making decisions about a child, you should try to reach agreement between all the people who hold parental responsibility.
+But, where there is no agreement, there are some important differences between a Child Arrangements/Residence Order and a Special Guardianship Order in terms of the decisions you can take.

 If you have a Special Guardianship Order, the law allows you to take decisions for the child without the agreement of others who have Parental Responsibility, except for:

 - You cannot change the child’s surname and

 - You cannot or take him/her outside the UK for a period of more than three months